Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Introduction

-Our first main result characterizes the limit distribution of the scaled empirical SWD $\sqrt{n}\gwass(P_n,P)$ in any dimension $d$ (Theorem \ref{thm: CLT for W1}).
+Our first main result herein derives the limit distribution of the smooth empirical distance $\sqrt{n}\gwass(P_n,P)$ in any dimension $d$, and characterizes sharp dependence of the expected empirical convergence rate on $\sigma$ (Theorem \ref{thm: CLT for W1}).
 Here, $P_n:=n^{-1}\sum_{i=1}^n\delta_{X_i}$ is the empirical measure based on $n$ independently and identically distributed (i.i.d.) samples, $X_1,\ldots,X_n$, from $P$.
-The analysis relies on the Kantorovich-Rubinstein (KR) duality \cite{villani2008optimal}, which allows representing $\sqrt{n}\gwass(P_n,P)$ as a supremum of an empirical process indexed by the class of 1-Lipschitz functions convolved with a Gaussian density.
-We prove that this function class is Donsker (i.e., satisfies the uniform central limit theorem (CLT)) under a polynomial moment condition on $P$.
-By the continuous mapping theorem, we then conclude that $\sqrt{n}\gwass(P_n,P)$ converges in distribution to the supremum of a tight Gaussian process.
-To enable approximation of the distributional limit, we also prove consistency of the nonparametric bootstrap (Corollary \ref{cor: bootstrap}).
-Our high-dimensional SWD limit distribution theory stands in sharp contrast to the classic $\wass$ case, for which similar results are known only when $d=1$ \cite{del1999central} (follows from the CLT in $L^{1}(\RR)$).
-Indeed, while 1-Lipschitz functions are generally not Donsker for $d>1$, the smoothing introduced by the Gaussian convolution shrinks the class and enables controlling its complexity by uniformly bounding higher order derivatives.
-As a consequence, empirical SWD lends itself well for analysis via techniques from empirical process theory,\footnote{The reader is referred to, e.g., \cite{LeTa1991,VaWe1996,GiNi2016} as useful references on modern empirical process theory.} giving rise to our limit distribution result.
+The analysis relies on the Kantorovich-Rubinstein (KR) duality \citep{villani2008optimal}, which allows representing $\sqrt{n}\gwass(P_n,P)$ as a supremum of an empirical process indexed by the class of 1-Lipschitz functions convolved with a Gaussian density.
+We prove that this function class is $P$-Donsker (i.e., satisfies the uniform central limit theorem (CLT)) under a polynomial moment condition on $P$.
+By the continuous mapping theorem, we conclude that $\sqrt{n}\gwass(P_n,P)$ converges in distribution to the supremum of a tight Gaussian process.
+We then extend this result to the two-sample case $\sqrt{mn/(m+n)}\gwass(P_n,Q_m)$, providing distributional limits under both the null ($P=Q$) and the alternative ($P \neq Q$).
+To enable approximation of the distributional limits, we prove consistency of the nonparametric bootstrap (Corollary \ref{cor: bootstrap}).
+Our high-dimensional SWD limit distribution theory contrasts the classic $\wass$ case, for which similar results are known only when $d=1$ \citep{del1999central}.
+Indeed, while 1-Lipschitz functions are generally not Donsker for $d>1$, smoothing them via the Gaussian convolution shrinks the class and enables controlling its complexity by uniformly bounding higher order derivatives.
+As a consequence, empirical SWD is amenable to analysis via empirical process theory\footnote{The reader is referred to, e.g., \citet{LeTa1991,VaWe1996,GiNi2016} as useful references on modern empirical process theory.}, using which we derive our results.